 BARCELONA TO GIRONA DAY TRIP | A COMPLETE GUIDE

 Barcelona is a great place to start if it's your first time in Spain.
-There is plenty to do from a tourist perspective.
+There's plenty to do from a tourist perspective.
 Cathedrals and museums to visit, plenty of walking tours packed with fascinating history, memorable day trips a train ride away, and restaurants that will have planning a return trip before you know it.

 Barcelona is Spain’s second-largest city and one of the most touristed cities in the world.
 This means there will be more than plenty to keep you busy for days on end and is why I strongly suggest four days at a minimum if it’s your first time in the city.

 Every time I've visited Barcelona, I have chosen to spend four days here.
 I like to stay busy but not be rushed, and I feel four days is the sweet spot.
-Will you be able to see absolutely everything?
-Probably not, unless you are a speed demon.
-Will you have time to see everything that is a priority for your sightseeing tastes.
-Absolutely.

 Part of the Spanish culture is to slow down and enjoy yourself.
 Barcelona may be a bit of a quicker pace than other cities in Spain with it being the growing, thriving, metropolis that is it, but that doesn’t mean it should be rushed.

-Four days in Barcelona will allow you to have relaxed dinners, rooftop drinks, evening strolls down Las Ramblas (the infamous tree-lined pedestrian street), see the works of Antoni Gaudi including the Sagrada Familia, Parc Guell, and Casa Mila, hit the beach, eat your way through La Boqueria food market, take a walking tour of the Gothic Quarter, and snap some pictures at the Montjuic Magic Fountain.
+Four days in Barcelona will allow you to have relaxed dinners, rooftop drinks, evening strolls down Las Ramblas (the infamous tree-lined pedestrian street), see the works of Antoni Gaudi including the Sagrada Familia, Parc Guell, and Casa Mila, hit the beach, eat your way through La Boqueria food market, join a walking tour of the Gothic Quarter, and snap some pictures at the Montjuic Magic Fountain.

 You could technically see all the main sights in three days and then move on to your next destination if you’re really tight on time.
 If not, fit in all the sights in three days and save your fourth day for a day trip.

 I can’t recommend Girona enough.
 This city was actually used as a Game of Thrones filming site and it’s not hard to see why.
 Girona seems a lifetime away.
 The streets are perfect for strolling and a photographer’s dream.
-Read all about a day trip to Girona here.

 Another fantastic day trip is to combine a day trip to Montserrat with a wine tour.
-Visit an ancient monastery rising high above Barcelona on the mountain tops.
+Visit an ancient monastery rising high above Barcelona on the mountaintops.
 Continue to visit a few wineries and see a totally different side of Barcelona and the surrounding region.
 This is a great way to wind down after a few hectic sightseeing days.

 Jake and I did this Montserrat, Tapas, and Wine Half Day Tour and loved it!